nus-cs2103-AY2122S1/tp/docs/team/tanhuakun.md

 * ##### Features
     * Logic
-        * Created Parsers and Commands to deal with lessons and exams.
-        * Created Parser and Command for adding people to a group.
+        * Created Parsers and Commands to deal with lessons and exams, adding people to a group.
         * Created command to view schedule.
     * Model
         * Person